der-b/www/_posts/2018-12-19-Website-with-Jekyll.md

 layout: post
 title: Website with Jekyll
 ---
 This website is genereted using Jekyll.
-The [Step-By-Step-How-Two](https://jekyllrb.com/docs/step-by-step/01-setup/) is great but I missed some informations which I documented here.
+The [Step-By-Step-How-Two](https://jekyllrb.com/docs/step-by-step/01-setup/) is great but I missed some information which I documented here.

 ## Preperation